 Welcome to Humanities and Social Sciences

 Welcome to Youngstown State University and the Department of Humanities and Social Sciences (HSS).
-The newly formed department is comprised of the former departments of Anthropology and Sociology, Geography and Urban Studies, History, Philosophy and Religious Studies, and Politics and International Relations and also includes MA programs in History and in American Studies.
+The newly formed department is comprised of the former departments of Anthropology and Sociology, Geography and Urban Studies, History, Philosophy and Religious Studies, and Politics and International Relations and also includes an MA program in History.
 Our department embodies the YSU mission of inspiring individuals, enhancing futures, and enriching lives.
-Graduates from the programs in this department are lifelong learners who go on to be leaders in their communities and work places, as well as attend some of the best graduate and professional programs in the world.
+Graduates from the programs in this department are lifelong learners who go on to be leaders in their communities and workplaces, as well as attend some of the best graduate and professional programs in the world.

 The programs in HSS help students develop useful and marketable skills and perspectives that are broadly applicable and always in demand despite an ever-changing world.
 These include critical thinking, analytical and research techniques, cogent argumentation and communication in both traditional and digital formats, and a deeper understanding of the human condition from multiple perspectives.
 We emphasize hands-on, experiential learning in methodology and research--as well as in traditional content and analysis--at all curriculum levels.

 The faculty of the Department of Humanities and Social Sciences are committed to the educational mission of YSU and to enhancing the lives of YSU students and the wider community.
 Faculty in the department are engaged in important and impactful research on historical and contemporary social, ethical, and environmental issues.
 They also serve pivotal roles as officers in the regional and national organizations associated with their fields of expertise and offer that expertise in service to local, national, and global communities.
-For example, you will find members of our department active in curating museum exhibits, serving on Ethics Boards in local hospitals, speaking before Congress, commenting on local and national politics, listing and curating important historical sites, on archeological digs in multiple countries, helping local and regional coroners, and helping to plan the cities we call home.
-We offer a large variety of courses; regularly bring speakers to campus; have multiple student organizations; and are the home for many centers with a variety of focus areas.
+For example, you will find members of our department active in curating museum exhibits, serving on ethics boards in local hospitals, speaking before Congress, commenting on local and national politics, listing and curating important historical sites, participating in archeological digs in multiple countries, helping local and regional coroners, and helping to plan the cities we call home.
+We offer a large variety of courses, regularly bring speakers to campus, have multiple student organizations, and are the home for many centers with a variety of focus areas.

-We invite you to learn more about the diverse areas we represent at YSU by taking a look at our specific programs below.
-If you have even been motivated to look into the following questions, you are in the right place.
+We invite you to learn more about the diverse areas we represent at YSU by looking at our specific programs below.
+If you have even been motivated to investigate the following questions, you are in the right place.

 - How did we get to now and how can that knowledge help us in the future?